Jasminee-chen/comp5511_assign/README2.md

 ### Random Demand VRP Problem

-Requirements:
+According to the problem statement, the core issues addressed by this project are:
-1. Assume each customer's demand in VRP.csv is mean-centered, with actual demand following a normal distribution N(DEMAND, 0.2·DEMAND)
+- Demand Uncertainty: Actual customer demand is a random variable following a normal distribution N(DEMAND, (0.2・DEMAND)²), where DEMAND is the mean value provided in VRP.csv, and demand values are truncated to positive integers.
-2. Demand values are truncated to positive integers
+- Constraints: Single vehicle, capacity limited to 200, must depart from and return to the warehouse.
-3. Design an evolutionary algorithm to optimize routes under random demand
+- Operating Mode: Vehicles may make multiple trips to/from the warehouse (multiple deliveries) to fulfill all customer demands.
-4. Ensure vehicle capacity (200) is not exceeded
+- Optimization Goal: Minimize the expected total travel distance under random demand.
-5. Compare results (e.g., average distance, feasibility rate) with the deterministic scenario in Task 1
+- Comparative Analysis: Results must be compared with deterministic scenarios (Task 1), including metrics such as average distance and feasibility rate.

 ### Random Demand Model